FingerEye: Learning Dexterous Manipulation with Continuous Vision-Tactile Sensing: Introduction

 \section{Introduction}

-``Manipulation refers to an agent’s control of its environment through selective contact.''~\cite{mason2018toward} Achieving such selective contact in dexterous robotic manipulation requires sensing that remains informative throughout the entire interaction process: before contact, during contact initiation, and after contact.
-Consider the task of standing a coin upright on a table, as shown in Fig.~\ref{fig:task}.
-Before contact, the robot must visually localize the thin coin edge and refine its approach in a closed-loop manner with millimeter-level precision, as even slight unintended contact can push the coin away.
-During contact initiation, the robot must detect the exact instant at which each fingertip first touches the coin, since premature or asymmetric contact can easily destabilize it.
-After contact is established, the robot must continuously monitor the contact state and regulate applied forces to keep the coin balanced without slipping or toppling.
-This example highlights the need for continuous sensing across interaction phases, enabling precise contact point and force regulation in dexterous manipulation.
+``Manipulation refers to an agent’s control of its environment through selective contact.''~\cite{mason2018toward} In dexterous manipulation, selective contact requires sensing that remains informative before contact, during contact initiation, and after contact.
+For example, standing a coin upright on a table (Fig.~\ref{fig:task}) requires the robot to localize the thin coin edge \emph{before contact}, detect fingertip contact onset \emph{during contact initiation}, and regulate contact forces \emph{after contact} to prevent slipping or toppling.
+This motivates continuous sensing throughout interaction for precise contact initiation and force regulation.

-Despite its importance, achieving such comprehensive sensing remains challenging.
-Most robotic manipulation systems rely on external vision from environment-mounted or wrist-mounted cameras together with fingertip tactile sensing~\cite{cheng2026tacumi, wan2023seethrufinger}.
-External vision provides global scene context but offers only weak and indirect cues about contact, which are often subtle and easily occluded near the interaction regions.
-Tactile sensors, including vision-based tactile sensors such as GelSight~\cite{yuan2017gelsight}, 9DTact~\cite{lin20239dtact}, provide rich local contact information but only after physical contact has been established.
-As a result, vision and touch are often treated as phase-specific signals, with vision used before contact and tactile sensing afterward.
-However, contact initiation is a continuous process that requires anticipating contact, maintaining visual alignment, and regulating control as forces begin to emerge.
-When vision and tactile sensing are decoupled, the system lacks a continuous signal to indicate and guide this transition, leading to unstable contact initiation and brittle control in dexterous manipulation.

-Works~\cite{yamaguchi2017fingervision, 10242327} on See-Through-Skin sensors aim to bridge vision and touch by integrating visual and tactile perception within a single sensing surface.
-While these approaches reduce the gap between pre-contact and post-contact sensing, they typically rely on semi-transparent materials~\cite{li2025simultaneous, lancaster2022optical, luu2025vision, hogan2022finger}, illumination switching~\cite{roberge2023stereotac, ablett2025multimodal}, or mechanically reconfigurable components~\cite{xu2025dtactive, dong2026look}, and are often constrained to a central frontal contact region.
-Moreover, inherent trade-offs between depth perception, sensor form factor, and sensing fidelity limit their effectiveness in confined spaces and in scenarios involving peripheral or non-frontal contact.

-To address these limitations, we present \ours, a sensing system that integrates binocular RGB cameras with a compliant soft ring surrounding a transparent acrylic cover carrying a custom AprilTag layout.
-The cameras provide close-range fingertip-centric visual observations for contact localization, while the compliant ring deforms under external forces and torques.
-These deformations are captured via marker-based pose estimation using the same visual sensing pipeline.